Continue playing

 Gülsün Karamustafa with Shahzia Sikander at the 13th Istanbul Biennial

-Gülsün Karamustafa explains her piece Mystic Transport included in the 13th Istanbul Biennial.
-Inspired by the migration of countryside Turkish people to the city centers in the 1980’s, Karamustafa explains to Shahzia Sikander that her installation, which features vernacular textiles, reflects the intermingling of cultural references that occurs in result of integration.
+Gülsün Karamustafa explains her installation Mystic Transport to Shahzia Sikander, which is featured in the 13th Istanbul Biennial.
+Inspired by the migration of countryside Turkish people to the city centers in the 1980’s, Karamustafa muses on the vernacular textiles that signify the intermingling of cultures.

 “The kitsch rises, the high and low mix together, and this hybridity becomes your life.”